dortizbarrientos/hyperHybrids/README.md

 ## Background on Hypergraphs and Hybrid Detection

 ### What are Hypergraphs?
-A hypergraph is a generalization of a graph[cite: 1].
+A hypergraph is a generalization of a graph.
 In a simple graph, an edge connects a *pair* of nodes (vertices).
-In contrast, in a hypergraph, a **hyperedge** can connect *any number* of nodes[cite: 1].
+In contrast, in a hypergraph, a **hyperedge** can connect *any number* of nodes.
 This fundamental difference allows hypergraphs to model more complex, higher-order, and multi-way relationships that are difficult to represent with traditional graphs.

-Formally, as defined in the HyperNetX documentation, a hypergraph can be seen as a tuple of three sets, $H = (V, E, \mathcal{I})$[cite: 1]:
+Formally, as defined in the HyperNetX documentation, a hypergraph can be seen as a tuple of three sets, $H = (V, E, \mathcal{I})$:
-* $V$: A set of *nodes* (or vertices), distinguished by unique identifiers[cite: 1].
+* $V$: A set of *nodes* (or vertices), distinguished by unique identifiers.
 In our case, these are individual organisms.
-* $E$: A set of *hyperedges*, also distinguished by unique identifiers[cite: 1].
+* $E$: A set of *hyperedges*, also distinguished by unique identifiers.
 Each hyperedge represents a specific relationship or shared characteristic among a group of nodes.
-* $\mathcal{I}$: A set of *incidences*, which are pairs of edge and node identifiers, indicating which nodes belong to which hyperedges[cite: 1].
+* $\mathcal{I}$: A set of *incidences*, which are pairs of edge and node identifiers, indicating which nodes belong to which hyperedges.

 ### Why are Hypergraphs Useful for Hybrid Detection and Population Structure?
 Detecting and characterizing hybrids and complex population structures often involves understanding nuanced patterns across multiple data types.
 Hypergraphs offer several advantages here: